TonyPhipps/SIEM/Notable-Event-IDs-Sigma.md

-Notable Event Log EventID's for Incident Response, Threat Hunting, Forensics, etc
+Notable Event IDs for ensuring collections are in place to trigger Sigma rules.

 - [Security](#security)
 - [Security (Domain Controller Specific)](#security-domain-controller-specific)